 The witch said, ‘You falter here or you live at the summit!’

-I roared, and rose as I did so.
+I roared, and rose once more.
 The stairs jolted again, like a wild beast attempting to upset me, but I hung on and let my knees manage the movement.
 I took a step up.
 The wind howled.
 I howled back and it spat at me with lacerating torrents.
 I reached for Gabbie.
 She was shaking, and crying, and stuck to the railings.
 She yelped as the stairs dropped and rose, bashing her frame on the metal stairs.

 She flung her arms about me and shoved her head into my shoulder.
 I held her and the railing, and in this manner we recommenced our climb.
+They weren’t going to defeat us.
+We’d get there and find out what the hell this was.
 I held her close, and she walked backwards in time with my steps.
 When the stairs bucked we squatted and rode the motion.
 We closed our eyes against the rain and felt it claw at our flesh.

 Shahezah passed us, descending.
 I heard her call to others to let her pass.